Powered by SchoolDash

 Representation: Out of balance.
 The socio-economic mix and ethnic representation are both slightly out of balance with the local community.
 Show details

 Sixth form: Poor.
-Attainment is above average, progress is about average and destinations at 18 (allowing for attainment) are poor.
+Attainment is about average, progress is poor and destinations at 18 (allowing for attainment) are poor.

 Provision for special educational needs